OmarCastro/rofi-blocks/README.md

 #### Output JSON format

-The JSON format used to communicate the the plugin is the one on the next figure, all fields are optional:
+The JSON format used to communicate with the modi is the one on the next figure, all fields are optional:

 ```json
 {